yusufaw/azan_id_bot/README.md

 A Telegram bot that delivers daily Islamic prayer (salat) schedules for cities across Indonesia.
 Users pick their province and city once, and the bot remembers the location per chat (private chats and groups alike) so it can serve the schedule for the right place and timezone.

-Prayer time data comes from the [waktu-sholat API](https://waktu-sholat.vercel.app), and saved locations are stored in MongoDB.
+Prayer time data is bundled with the project and served locally — ported from [renomureza/waktu-sholat](https://github.com/renomureza/waktu-sholat) (sourced from Indonesia's Ministry of Religious Affairs / Kemenag) — so there is no dependency on an external API.
+Saved locations are stored in MongoDB.

 ## Bot Commands